Pritzker asks sports teams to cancel games or bar fans - WHIZ News

 The schools joined colleges and universities nationwide that have announced a halt to face-to-face instruction for several weeks to stem the spread of the coronavirus, now declared a pandemic by the World Health Organization.
 None of the Illinois universities have reported cases of COVID-19 on their campuses.

-Meanwhile, the Illinois High School Association said Thursday it will significantly limit attendance at the remaining games in this year’s 2020 Boys Basketball State Series and other IHSA events to preemptively reduce the potential spread of COVID-19.
-The IHSA said it plans to invoke the 60-spectator per school limitation across all remaining basketball games this season.
-Competing schools will be provided a protocol for determining who receives tickets.
+Meanwhile, the Illinois High School Association announced late Thursday that it has canceled the remaining games in this year’s 2020 Boys Basketball State Series and other IHSA events.
+Earlier Thursday it announced it will significantly limit attendance at the remaining games in the tournament.

-Games affected by this change include the 2020 IHSA Class 1A/2A Boys Basketball State Finals on Friday and Saturday, as well as the remaining contests at the Class 3A and Class 4A sectionals, super-sectionals and state finals.
-The IHSA State Series’ in Debate, Drama & Group Interpretation and Scholastic Bowl will be limited to competing students, coaches and essential meet personnel.
+Games affected by the cancellations include the 2020 IHSA Class 1A/2A Boys Basketball State Finals on Friday and Saturday, as well as the remaining contests at the Class 3A and Class 4A sectionals, super-sectionals and state finals.
+The IHSA State Series’ in Debate, Drama & Group Interpretation and Scholastic Bowl.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.